Yaroslav1911/ToDoBot_tg-bot/README.md

   - JPA
   - flywaydb
   - Docker

-With localization in two languages, English and Ukrainian.
+With localization in two languages:
+  - Eglish
+  - Ukrainian